-Asking for Google reviews is essential for many reasons.
+Asking for Google reviews is essential if trying to grow your pest control, lawn care, or pool care business.
 Reviews are far more impactful than any marketing copy you come up with.
 Approximately 63.6% of consumers will check Google for a review before doing business with you.
 This is more than Facebook, Yelp, or any other major review platform.

 Furthermore, people trust the reviews they read.
 One study revealed that 79% of consumers trust reviews as much as they would a personal recommendation from a friend or family member.

 Of course, a single review will not be enough to bring in new customers.
 Another study found that 70% of online shoppers read a minimum of one to six online reviews before deciding to do business with an unknown entity.

 So, what are the benefits of getting high-end service Google reviews for your field services business?

 - Trust: Project yourself as a local brand that consumers can trust.
 An unknown business is risky, and modern customers don’t like to take risks with their money.

 - Marketing: Businesses with lots of reviews are more likely to stand out than those with few reviews because that’s what customers are searching for when deciding which pest business to go with.

 - Automated Promotions: The power of reviews is that your customers are doing your marketing for you.
 There’s nothing more powerful than word-of-mouth marketing, and if your current and former customers are spreading the word, it’ll be way easier to close new business.

 - Improvement: Even great reviews may possess some valuable feedback on how you can improve.
 Most people are unlikely to call you and tell you directly what they were unhappy with, but they might reveal it in a review.